rgreminger/tilburg-science-hub/docs/tips/fileexchanges.md

 - allowing members of the project to upload or download data,
 - employing fine-grained access controls (i.e., to give users reading rights, or reading/writing rights).

 Below, we show a few options that we've used in our research projects.
+Please check with your own institution whether the use of these services is permitted.

 ## Amazon S3